aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/license-management/set-metered-license/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save EPS as PNG with Aspose.Page Java (Metered License)
+# Convert EPS to PNG with Aspose.Page Java (Metered License)

 ## Introduction
 If you need to **save EPS as PNG** in a Java application and want a hassle‑free way to manage licensing, you’re in the right place.
 This tutorial walks you through configuring a metered license for Aspose.Page, loading a PostScript (EPS) file, and converting it to a PNG image—all with clear, bite‑size steps you can follow right away.
 By the end you’ll also understand how to **render EPS to PNG** efficiently and **write PNG file Java** code that works in production environments.